When Ohm's Law Doesn't Apply...

 The graphic below demonstrates this nicely.

 What this means is that, for non-ohmic loads, simple resistive ohms don't tell the whole story.
 That's because devices like motor windings and solenoids are inductors.
 In fact, any coil that has current flowing through it is an inductor.
 Inductors have another property besides resistance that contributes to how much they impede the flow of current: reactance.
-When you combine the resistance and reactance of a load, you get the full scoop on how much it resists current.
+Reactance only appears when electrons are moving, live circuit, fire in the hole... you get the idea.
 That combined value is called impedance.

 It's not important to get into the nitty-gritty of reactance and impedance.
 We don't measure these properties as appliance repair techs.
 But it's critical that you know that they exist, because you need to know the limits of ohms testing.